Cache

 - Cache Invalidation: To ensure users always see the most up-to-date content, cache invalidation comes into play.
 When website owners update or modify their content, they can trigger cache invalidation, which prompts the cache to clear and fetch fresh data from the server.
 This ensures that users never see outdated or stale content.

 - Content Delivery Networks (CDNs): CDNs are a popular caching solution that stores website content on servers distributed across different geographical locations.
-When a user requests a webpage, the CDN serves the content from the server closest to them, reducing latency and improving website performancePerformanceRefers to how fast a website or web application loads and responds to user interactions.
+When a user requests a webpage, the CDN serves the content from the server closest to them, reducing latency and improving website performance.
+CDNs are particularly effective for global websites with a wide user base.